bsc-iitm/machine-learning-foundations/README.md

 # MLF Course Notes

 Notes for the MLF course.
+The notes can be found [here](https://bsc-iitm.github.io/machine-learning-foundations/site).